GSTT-CSC/QMS-Template/README.md

 It's an empty version of the QMS that has been developed by, and is currently used by, the Clinical Scientific Computing (CSC) Team at Guy's and St Thomas' NHS Foundation Trust (GSTT), London UK.
-So far, it has survived 18 internal audits and 3 external ISO13485 audits by two different notified bodies in the UK.
+So far, it has survived 18 internal audits and 3 external ISO 13485 audits by two different notified bodies in the UK.

 Having an ISO 13485 compliant QMS for medical software means that you:
 - build safe SaMD / AIaMD that are appropriate for clinical use, and generate the appropriate technical documentation